 Because the NYSAcademy covers all student participant expenses, we host quite a diverse group.
 The students are enthusiastic and curious in general.
-They seem to appreciate an environment where they find, often for the first time, substantial peer support for their interest in STEM fields.
-They enjoy the attention of STEM professionals and staff members who provide the intellectual nurturing they have craved, but not often received; excellence is cool and inquisitive minds are normal.
+They seem to appreciate an environment where they find, often for the first time, substantial peer support for their interest in STEAM fields.
+They enjoy the attention of STEAM professionals and staff members who provide the intellectual nurturing they have craved but not often received; excellence is cool and inquisitive minds are normal.
 The atmosphere is relaxed and offers a beautiful retreat from the demands of everyday life.

 The NYSAcademy plans carefully to meet basic program needs and ensure that the programs are offered free of cost to the students; therefore, we cannot offer honorariums.
-If you have any questions, please contact Dr. Brian Kinghorn at firstname.lastname@example.org.
+If you have any questions, please contact us.

-All presentations will take place in interactive zoom meetings.
+Most presentations will take place in-person; some lectures may take place via interactive zoom meetings after camp.
 You may propose programming in any of the following formats:

-- Directed Study: A Directed Study is similar to a Seminar: it lasts 60 minutes virtually or 90 minutes in person on 3 consecutive days.
-During the study, the presenter provides a model and a close guiding hand through an inquiry/exploration and minds-on approach to learning; the participants should be able to pose questions, develop conceptual understanding through exploration, and draw conclusions.
+- Directed Study: In these sessions, which last approximately 90 minutes over a three-day period, a presenter provides an interactive and hands-on opportunity to learn more about a specific topic for a small group of delegates.
+The participants should be able to pose questions, develop conceptual understanding through exploration, and draw conclusions.
 Delegates are expected to attend all sessions of a directed study.
-Consequently, directed studies can also include “homework” assignments for the delegates to work on in preparation for the next session.
+Directed studies can also include “homework” assignments for the delegates to work on in preparation for the next session.
 Unless the nature of the directed study makes it absolutely necessary, we ask that you do not put a participant limit on your directed study.
+There will be three directed study blocks in 2024.

-- Directed Overnighter: At past in person camps, some of the overnighters have been directed by visiting scholars who turn the camping trip into a directed study.
-If you’d like to propose a directed overnighter during one of our two overnighter blocks, please do so.
+- Directed Overnighter: Between directed study blocks, some of the overnighters have been less about overnight backpacking and instead offer the opportunity to be directed by visiting scholars who turn the overnight trip into a directed study.
+If you’d like to propose a directed overnighter during one of our two overnighter blocks, we welcome these!

 - Special Events: Each year at camp, we provide some special surprise events for delegates.
-Virtually or in person, these have usually involved musical performances.
-If you’d like to propose to host a special event (a concert or something similar) please let us know.
+If you’d like to propose to host a special event (a concert, tour, or something similar) please let us know.

-- Hobbies and Skills Session: At in person camp these used to be called seminars.
-If you are selected as an in person lecturer or directed study presenter, you will also be asked to give a Hobbies and Skills Session while you are at camp.
-We are not, however, soliciting hobbies and skills sessions via AirTable for the 2023 camp.
-Past Hobbies and Skills seminars have included demonstrations, tutorials, and opportunities for delegates to practice skills like self-defense, cooking, yoga, music, sports, outdoor skills, solving puzzles, calligraphy, 3-D printing, storytelling, etc.
+- Seminars: If you are selected as an in-person lecturer or directed study presenter, you can also host a seminar session or two while at camp.
+These seminars have included demonstrations, tutorials, and opportunities for delegates to practice skills like self-defense, cooking, yoga, music, sports, outdoor skills, solving puzzles, calligraphy, 3-D printing, storytelling, etc.

 Presenters must adhere to NYSAcademy policies and procedures.
 These include: